zachbhancock/WM_model/README.md

 The file exe_WM_local.R will walk you through the steps - you will first source to the libraries you will need (all of which are in this repo), you will then convert the locations file to a pairwise distance matrix, and then you will build the STAN datablock.

 The STAN datablock has a few tricky things.
 First, you'll need to have an estimate of L, which is the number of independent loci in the dataset.
 Second, you'll need to provide a value of k - this is kappa in the manuscript, and represents the minimum distance between two samples upon which random mating can be assumed.
 The model is sensitive to arbitrarily high values, but not low - so, generally start with small numbers and increase if needed.
+If you have multiple samples from a single locality, a k < than the distance between the next locality will avoid issues that arise when geographic distances are 0 (i.e., sampled from the same location).

 The model will build an Robj file that includes the posterior distribution of all of your estimates, and we also include a data visualization script that will automatically be called and produce a pdf that plots the empirical IBD curve and the model fit across each chain.